sgfarm/ads_site/src/22-05-24/transcription.md

 And I'm okay with people not liking me, but not unnecessarily.
 If you don't want to actually be a disciple of Jesus, that's totally fine with me.
 I mean, I wish you wouldn't.
 It's sad.
 But I'm fine letting you do your thing until you're ready to.
 Okay.
 So another thing about discipleship, we go to Matthew 4, 18-22.
 Now,

-Matthew 4, 18-22.
-Okay.
-So it says, And he said to them, Follow me, and I will make you fishers of men.
+> "And he said to them, Follow me, and I will make you fishers of men."
+Matthew 4:19

 So one of the things I want to highlight here is it says, He'll make us fishers of men.
-Anyone in here been fishing before?

-Yes, go, people.
-Fishing.
-Fishing.
-Nice.
-Fishing.
-No fishing.
-Fishing flies out of the soup, though.
-We'll take you fishing.
-Well, no promises, but yeah.
-But when you fish, I mean, it depends where you fish, but typically when you fish, do you catch one, like, within the first two seconds?
+Anyone in here been fishing before? \[people talking\] But when you fish, I mean, it depends where you fish, but typically when you fish, do you catch one, like, within the first two seconds?
 Sometimes.
 Sometimes.

 In most places when you fish, do you feel like you usually catch one within the first two seconds?
 No. No. Thank you, Samuel.
 So a lot of times, right, like we want to share the gospel, you know, for some of us.
 Like you go to evangelism, or you do an outreach somewhere, and most people just kind of like had a like aversion to you.
-They're like, ah, get away from me.

-you know or things like that like or you're like man this is kind of hard like i reached out to a lot of people they didn't want to or like i talked to my friend about it and they were like no i'm good and then but then you find this person you didn't think would want it and they do want it and you're like oh okay okay praise god i didn't think that person was they weren't as gifted but like that's okay
+They're like, "ah, get away from me", you know or things like that.
+Or you're like man this is kind of hard like I reached out to a lot of people they didn't want to or like I talked to my friend about it and they were like no I'm good and then but then you find this person you didn't think would want it and they do want it and you're like oh okay okay praise god I didn't think that person was they weren't as gifted but like that's okay.

-But then they become somebody, you start reading the Bible with them, you start modeling what it looks like to see Jesus, to pray, and they want to come, and they want to do that with you, and you get to help develop them, become an obedient follower of Jesus, and then you don't just fish for them, you give them a pole as well, and you say, hey, why don't you go fishing now too?
+But then they become somebody, you start reading the Bible with them, you start modeling what it looks like to see Jesus, to pray, and they want to come, and they want to do that with you, and you get to help develop them, become an obedient follower of Jesus, and then you don't just fish for them, you give them a pole as well, and you say, "hey, why don't you go fishing now too?"

 And why don't you just start throwing that out there and see who bites, you know?
 So discipleship is kind of like that.
 Like there's been times, I know plenty of stories and I've seen it happen where somebody literally gets dramatically healed.
 Like I'm talking broken bones, completely healed.
 And we're like, Hey, like we share the gospel with them.
-They're like, nah, I'm good.
-And you're like, you just like, God just healed your arm.
-Like, yeah, but like, I don't really feel like living that way.
-I don't really believe that thing.
+They're like, "nah, I'm good."
+And you're like, "you just like, God just healed your arm."
+Like, "yeah, but I don't really feel like living that way.
+I don't really believe that thing."

-And you're like, you just got healed.
+And "you're like, you just got healed."
 But they don't bite when it comes to discipleship.
 They don't want to follow Jesus.
 They're grateful that he's a healer.
 Like in the Bible, you see this.
 The New Testament, they're like, yeah, he's a prophet.
 He's a healer.
 He's kind of like Elijah.

-But I don't want to follow him, though.
-I'm going to keep my distance from that guy.
+"But I don't want to follow him, though.
+I'm going to keep my distance from that guy."
 But then there's times where somebody does get healed, and they're like, yes, tell me about this man Jesus.
 I want to follow him.
 And then they're like, I want that.
 I want to be reeled in.
 I want to be taught to be a disciple.

 And so, if you fish for like two minutes, and you don't catch anything, and you leave, I mean, you need to grow in perseverance, and patience, and discipleship, and in making disciples.
 You don't just catch fish in like two seconds every time.
 You don't just watch your neighbor, and you're like, hey, this, and they're like, yes, that's everything I ever wanted, you know?